dr-ni/aec_cmdline/README.md

 ## Requirements

-- The libspeexdsp-dev package must be installed with your package manager or by building and installing from source, e.g. from https://github.com/xiph/speexdsp.git.
+- The libspeexdsp-dev package must be installed by using your package manager or by building and installing from source, e.g. from https://github.com/xiph/speexdsp.git.

 - The kernel module snd-aloop is required and can be loaded from command-line: ```sudo modprobe snd-aloop```